mizonov-iv/Task-manager/README.md

-Task Manager with using jason-server
+Task Manager with using json-server